 The saddle had a steep rock face on one side and a thousand-foot cliff on the other.
-It was quite amazing to be able to look down and see nothing be clouds below you.
+It was quite amazing to be able to look down and see nothing but clouds below you.
 I could understand why this place is home to such extreme spiritual energy.

 I continued to scramble.
 Josh and I both agreed that the climb was much less daunting than expected.
-Although technically a “free climb” a fall from the rocks would hurt, but would rarely result in death or serious injury.
-With good footing and a careful pace I believe anyone with decent hiking experience could ascend it (the brochures say it’s for skilled mountaineers).
+Although technically a "free climb" a fall from the rocks would hurt, but would rarely result in death or serious injury.
+With good footing and a careful pace, I believe anyone with decent hiking experience could ascend it (the brochures say it's for skilled mountaineers).

-I touched a the Greek flag that stood at the top and looked around at the surrounding view.
+I touched the Greek flag that stood at the top and looked around at the surrounding view.
 It was 10:38am.
 For a few moments, I was the tallest person in Greece.

 Descending fast we stopped at the refuge once more for another plate of spaghetti and to pack up our belongings.
 Around 2:30pm we left for the last leg of the journey.

 The hike from the refuge to the trailhead seemed much longer on the way down.
-Eventually we made it, managed to hitch a ride to town where we found a cafe and scarfed down a couple of hot dogs.
+Eventually, we made it, managed to hitch a ride to town where we found a cafe and scarfed down a couple of hot dogs.

 The total round-trip elevation change was 11,760 feet.